AaronJY/GServer/README.md

 (see *Messages* section for this message and others' ASN.1 definitions)

-All possible client and server message IDs can be found in `Networking/Enums/ClientPacketIn.cs` or `Networking/Enums/ServerPacketIn.cs`, according to whether the message is being received (_in_) or transmitted (_out_)
+All possible client and server message IDs can be found in [GServer.Common/Networking/Enums/ClientPacketIn.cs](GServer.Common/Networking/Enums/ClientPacketIn.cs) (for packets processed by the client) or [GServer.Common/Networking/Enums/ServerPacketIn.cs](GServer.Common/Networking/Enums/ServerPacketIn.cs) (for messages processed by the server)

 ### Messages

+The below lists [ASN.1](https://en.wikipedia.org/wiki/ASN.1) definitions for each message exactly as they are intended to be send and received by the game client and server.
+All C# message definitons can be found in [GServer.Common/Networking/Messages](GServer.Common/Networking/Messages)

 **AuthMessage**